utwente-db/QuestionMark/MANUAL.md

 ## 2 - Prepare the benchmark
 - It is expected that a functioning database connection is set up.
 - Create a file called ```database.ini``` and fill in the credentials following the structure of ```database.ini.tmpl```.
-- Open ```parameters.py``` and indicate the DBMS that is used.
-- In case a DBMS is benchmarked that is not yet included in this list, see the required steps to take at the bottom of this manual.
+Open ```parameters.py``` and change the present parameters to the desired values.
+The file provides information on what the parameters are used for.
+Also take a good look at what queries you want to include in the benchmark execution.
 - Go to ```manual.py```.
 - To test the connection, run ```test_connection```.

 ## 3 - Run the benchmark
-- Open ```parameters.py``` and change the present parameters to the desired values.
-The file provides information on what the parameters are used for.
-Also take a good look at what queries you want to include in the benchmark execution.
 - Go to ```manual.py``` and run ```run_benchmark```.

 ## 4 - Reading the results
-- Go to ```benchmark_results.txt``` to see how the DBMS performed over the different queries.
+- _The benchmark produces two result sheets: ```QuestionMark_metrics_results.txt``` and ```QuestionMark_query_results.txt```.
+The first file contains all information on the metric data collected.
+The second file provides an overview of all the query results and runtimes._
 - The manual of QuestionMark: The Probabilistic Benchmark provides clear instructions on how to interpret the results.
-You can find this manual in the README.
+You can find this manual in the results folder.
 - You have now finished the benchmarking procedure!

 ## Including a new DBMS.